Most AI webinars only show you the wins. This isn't that.

 "I'm a sci-fi kid," he said.
 "I lived long enough to see all these movies that I watched as a kid… they're becoming a reality now."

 He started evangelizing language models across the NuWave team.
-Technicians use them to troubleshoot issues.
-Leadership uses them as thought partners for planning.
-Sales are using them to refine outreach.
+Technicians began using AI to troubleshoot issues.
+Leadership used it as a thought partner for planning.
+Sales teams refined outreach with it.

-Every morning, an agent scans competitors' websites and social channels, flags promotions, new offerings, and office openings, then delivers a briefing to an inbox.
-It runs autonomously.
-NuWave built it for their own sales team.
+Every morning, one of NuWave's internal AI agents scans competitors' websites and social channels, identifies promotions, new service offerings, and office openings, then delivers a briefing directly to the sales team's inbox.
+The process runs autonomously.

 "It's a great way to leverage AI to work on your behalf," Pete said.